-Seatt COUNCIL LAND COUNCIL LAND USE DECISIONS Apri TYPE IV (Quasi-Judicial) (Legislative) Text • Land use map amendments (rezones) Land Use Code text amendments Public project approvals Rezones to implement new City Policies Major Institution master plans Concept approval for City facilities See • Council conditional uses Major Institution designations sect Downtown planned community developments Waive or modify development standards for City facilities Planned Action Ordinance tables and to the anu ta this source file.
+TYPE IV TYPE V (Quasi-Judicial) (Legislative)

+Municipal Code only. • Land use map amendments (rezones) Land Use Code text amendments Public project approvals Rezones to implement new City Policies Major Institution master plans Concept approval for City facilities Council conditional uses • Major Institution designations Downtown planned community developments Waive or modify development standards for City facilities • Planned Action Ordinance ions for complete text, grap ordinance tables and to confirm accuracy his source file.

-23.76.005Time for decisions.
+23.76.005 Time for decisions.

-A. Except as otherwise provided in this section or otherwise agreed to by the applicant, land use decisions on applications filed on or after July 1, 2000 shall be made within one hundred eighty (180) days after the applicant has been notified that the application is complete.
-In determining the number of days that have elapsed after the notification that the application is complete, the following periods shall be excluded:

-1. Any period during which the applicant has been requested to correct plans, perform required studies, or provide additional required information, until the determination that the request has been satisfied;

-2. Any extension of time mutually agreed upon by DCLU and the applicant;

-3. For projects which an environmental impact statement (EIS) has been required, the EIS process period; and

-4. Any period for filing an appeal of the land use decision to the Hearing Examiner, and the time period to consider and decide the appeal.

-B. The time limits established by subsection A of this section do not apply if a permit application:

-1. Requires an amendment to the comprehensive plan or the Land Use Code; or

-2. Requires the siting of an essential public facility; or

-3. Is substantially revised by the applicant, in which case the time period shall start from the date at which the revised project application is determined to be complete.

-C. Exclusions Pursuant to RCW 36.70B.140(1).

-1. Type III decisions.

-a.
-DCLU shall issue its recommendation within one hundred eighty (180) days as that time is calculated pursuant to subsection A of this section; and b.
-The Hearing Examiner shall issue his or her decision within ninety (90) days of issuance of the DCLU recommendation.

-2. Type IV decisions.

-a.
-There shall be no time limit for decisions on Major Institution master plans.

-b.
-All other Type IV Council land use decisions and any associated Type II decisions listed in Section 23.76.006 C2 shall be made within the following time periods:

-(1) DCLU shall issue its recommendation within one hundred eighty (180) days as that time period is calculated pursuant to subsection A of this section;

-(2) The Hearing Examiner shall issue his or her decision within ninety (90) days of issuance of the DCLU recommendation; and (3) The Council shall issue its decision within ninety (90) days of the Hearing Examiner recommendation.
+- A. Except as otherwise provided in this section or otherwise agreed to by the applicant, land use decisions on applications shall be made within one hundred twenty (120) days after the applicant has been notified that the application is complete.
+In determining the number of days that have elapsed after the notification that the application is complete, the following periods shall be excluded: - 1.
+All periods of time during which the applicant has been requested by the Director to correct plans, perform required studies, or provide additional required information, until the determination that the request has been satisfied; - 2.
+Any extension of time mutually agreed upon by the Director and the applicant; - 3.
+For projects which an environmental impact statement (EIS) has been required, the EIS process time period; and - 4.
+Any time period for filing an appeal of the land use decision to the Hearing Examiner, and the time period to consider and decide the appeal. - B. The time limits established by subsection A of this section do not apply if a permit application: - 1.
+Requires an amendment to the comprehensive plan or the Land Use Code; or - 2.
+Requires the siting of an essential public facility; or - 3.
+Is substantially revised by the applicant, in which case the time period shall start from the date at which the revised project application is determined to be complete. - C. Exclusions Pursuant to RCW 36.70B.140(1). - 1.
+Type II decisions.
+There shall be no time limit for an application for an exception from the regulations for Environmentally Critical Areas, SMC Chapter 25.09. - 2.
+Type III decisions. - a.
+The Director shall issue his or her recommendation within one hundred twenty (120) days as that time is calculated pursuant to subsection A of this section; and - b.
+The Hearing Examiner shall issue his or her decision within ninety (90) days of issuance of the Director's recommendation. - 3.
+Type IV decisions. - a.
+There shall be no time limit for decisions on Major Institution master plans. - b.
+All other Type IV Council land use decisions and any associated Type II decisions listed in Section 23.76.006 C2, except for the exclusion listed in subsection C1 of this section, shall be made within the following time periods: - (1) The Director shall issue his or her recommendation within one hundred twenty (120) days as that time period is calculated pursuant to subsection A of this section; - (2) The Hearing Examiner shall issue his or her decision within ninety (90) days of issuance of the Director's recommendation; and